Things to do in Poland

 Wieliczka Salt Mine

-A UNESCO World Cultural Heritage Monument, the Salt Mine at Wieliczka is a unique underground complex built in the Middle Ages.
-The series of labyrinthine tunnels, chambers, galler…
+A UNESCO World Cultural Heritage Monument, the Salt Mine at Wieliczka is a remarkable underground complex that dates back to the Middle Ages.
+This vast network of labyrinthine tunn…

 Wieliczka Salt Mine

-A UNESCO World Cultural Heritage Monument, the Salt Mine at Wieliczka is a unique underground complex built in the Middle Ages.
-The series of labyrinthine tunnels, chambers, galleries, and underground lakes are spread over nine levels and reach a depth of more than 1,000ft (304m), but visitors are restricted to a tour of three levels.
-Centuries-old passageways contain huge crystalline caverns and carved chapels.
-The highlight is the Blessed Kinga Chapel where everything is carved from salt, dedicated to the patron saint of Polish mine workers.
-The world's first subterranean therapeutic sanatorium is situated 656ft (200m) below the surface, and makes use of the saline air for the treatment of asthma.
+A UNESCO World Cultural Heritage Monument, the Salt Mine at Wieliczka is a remarkable underground complex that dates back to the Middle Ages.
+This vast network of labyrinthine tunnels, chambers, galleries and underground lakes stretches over nine levels and reaches a depth of more than 1,000 feet (304 meters), though visitors are limited to a tour of three levels.
+As visitors explore, they'll encounter centuries-old passageways leading to enormous crystalline caverns and intricately carved chapels.
+The highlight is the Blessed Kinga Chapel, where everything, from the altars to the sculptures, is delicately carved from salt.
+This stunning chapel is dedicated to Saint Kinga, the patron saint of Polish mine workers, and serves as a tribute to their enduring legacy.
+Added to this, the world's first subterranean therapeutic sanatorium, located 656 feet (200 meters) below the surface, takes advantage of the mine's saline air to treat conditions such as asthma.

 Website www.kopalnia.pl